Anadrol vs. Superdrol: Comparing Side Effects

 • Purpose: Advertised for muscle enhancement and strength gains.

-• Cycle Length: Most cycles range from 4 to 6 weeks to reduce the risk of liver toxicity.
+• Cycle length: 4 to 6 weeks to limit liver toxicity.

 Muscle Mass Increase